Zweih/qp/README.md

 - `-h` | `--help`: print help info

 ### querying with `--where`
-the `--where` (short: `-w`) flag is the core of qp's flexible query system. you can use it multiple times per command to combine different filters.
+the `--where` (short: `-w`) flag is the core of qp's flexible query system. you can use it multiple times per command to combine different queries.

 #### query types
 all queries that take words as arguments can also take a comma-separated list.